theochem/horton/doc/ref_features.rst

 and pseudo-potential (PP) densities are supported.
 The following AIM properties can be computed:

-* Atomic charges, population, pseudo_population, spin charges
+* Atomic charges, population, pseudo_population, spin charges.
-* Cartesian, pure (harmonic) and radial atomic moments
+* Cartesian, pure (harmonic) and radial atomic moments.
-* Tkatchenko-Scheffler dispersion coefficients [tkatchenko2009]_
+* Tkatchenko-Scheffler dispersion coefficients. [tkatchenko2009]_
+* Decomposition of each AIM in spherical harmonics and the derivation of the hartree potential for each component. [becke1988_poisson]_

 Note that not all AIM properties work for any combination partitioning scheme and boundary condition for technical reasons.